-Barrier to entry: How easy will it be to enter a market and compete with the existing brands?
-If there are already many established, successful brands with high sales and a lot of customer reviews, then your chance of success will be low.
-The ideal market for new sellers is one with low competition and high demand.
+- Barrier to entry: How easy will it be to enter a market and compete with the existing brands?
+If there are already many established, successful brands with high sales and many customer reviews, your chance of success will be low.
+The ideal market for new sellers features low competition and high demand.

-The Amazon marketplace can be overwhelming, especially to newer sellers, but by using software like this to gather data and help find strong product ideas, you increase your chances of success and steer clear of common missteps or rookie mistakes.
+The Amazon marketplace can be overwhelming, especially to newer sellers, but by using software like this to gather data and help find strong product ideas, you exponentially increase your chances of success and steer clear of common missteps or rookie mistakes.
 Also, by conducting research with data for Amazon, you can eliminate the guesswork and run your business with confidence.

-*Note: before selecting a product, you’ll want to make sure that you can source it for a price that allows for a healthy margin.
+*Note: Before selecting a product, ensure you can source it for a price that allows for a healthy margin.
 Use a site like Alibaba.com to get an initial idea of how much you will have to spend per unit, and don’t forget to account for shipping.

 If you’re ready to find the ideal product for your Amazon business, sign up for a free trial.
 You can find 25 product ideas and validate 5 of them for free!
 Have questions about getting started on Amazon?
 Contact our team 24/7 at email@example.com.

 2. Open an Amazon Account

-Once you’ve chosen a product to sell, you’ll want to make yourself official and open a Seller Central account, which will be the hub of your online business.
-This portal is where you’ll add product listings, manage your inventory, view your reports, and more.
+Once you’ve chosen a product to sell, make it official and open a Seller Central account, which will be the hub of your online business.
+This portal is where you’ll add product listings, manage inventory, view reports, and more.
 You can open this on desktop or on the official Amazon Seller app.

 You’ll start by signing up with a valid email address and then be prompted to add the following information.
 Make sure you have all the info you need on hand to make the process a little smoother:

 When you start making sales, Amazon will deposit payments directly into your bank account every two weeks.
 After clicking Next, you’ll enter your billing information.
 During the signup, you‘ll also choose which account type to sign up for.
 You have two options regarding how selling on Amazon works:

-Individual: This account type gives you access to 20 product categories and restricts you to a maximum of 40 items sold per month.
+- Individual: This account type gives you access to 20 product categories and restricts you to a maximum of 40 items sold monthly.
 You’ll be charged a fee of $1 per item sold, although there is no monthly subscription fee.

 If you’re just looking to sell off some old books, you’ll probably want an Individual account.
-If you plan to flip items through Retail Arbitrage, you’ll need to decide how ambitious you want to be.
-A Professional account will be best if you plan to sell more than 40 products a month.
+If you plan to flip items through Retail Arbitrage, you must decide how ambitious you want to be.
+A Professional account will be best if you plan to sell more than 40 products monthly.
 As a brand-new seller, there’s no need to pay $39.99 a month until you’re actually selling your product.
 Just before your inventory arrives at the warehouse, you can easily switch over to the Professional plan.